 The term grew out of an old American custom in which neighbors helped each other to roll logs into piles for burning.
 Logrolling is also an obscure sport in which contestants balance on a log in water and try to make each other fall off.

 In politics, logrolling usually comes into play when legislators need votes on a bill that would help out their home districts.
 Projects like Federally funded bridges, highways, and hospitals, which benefit people in the district but might be funded by federal taxes, are often pushed through thanks to logrolling.

-President Lyndon Johnson is often described as a master of logrolling and of political deal-making.
+President Lyndon Johnson is often described as a master of the technique and of political deal-making.
 Johnson was a consummate politician who prided himself on knowing where every lawmaker’s interests were.
-He was famous for taking to the telephone or buttonholing Congressmembers in person in order to trade votes and get his favored legislation through Congress.
+He was famous for taking to the telephone or buttonholing members of Congress in person in order to trade votes and get his favored legislation through Congress.

-Logrolling, earmarking, and “pork barrel” spending all tend to be criticized by good-government groups and by watchdogs.
-The conservative-libertarian group Freedom Works, for example, is sharply critical of logrolling by both political parties.
+The process — along with earmarking and “pork barrel” spending — tend to be criticized by good-government groups and by watchdogs.

 In 2014, a study found that “backroom deals” and political methods like earmarking and logrolling could actually be beneficial to government.
 The study found that such practices lead to greater understanding among political parties, by forcing them to interact with each other for prolonged periods of time.
 The study also found that closed-door meetings lead to more compromise, while increased transparency can lead to political rigidity and posturing.